notrichardpeng/Quizcribe/README.md

 Main Features:
 * Automated voice-to-speech transcription that converts videos/audio of any length into text.
 * AI-powered video summary and practice problem generation.
-* Detection and transcription support for 16 languages.
+* Video detection and transcription support for 16 languages.

 ## Installation Instructions
 To install dependencies: